TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 - Use IDEs debugging capabilities
 - Use console.log(), console.warn(). console.error()
 - console.table() to view objects
-- Use debugger tools in the browser browser developer console
+- Use debugger tools in the browser's developer console
 - Insert line `debugger` in code at points of concern and the browser will jump to the debugger at that point when running the code

 ## 'use strict'